tzuehlke/AzurePAYGPrices/README.md

-# Intro
+# Info
 This repository contains the workflow [download-pricelist.yml](/.github/workflows/download-pricelist.yml) that downloads the current Pay-As-You-Go prices from Azure once a month and saves them in ~40MB files.
 This repository is intended to enable price comparison with previous Azure prices.
+A detailed description can be found on [this blogpost](https://blog.zuehlke.cloud/2024/03/azure-pay-as-you-go-prices-repository/).